Everything you need to know about Remote Education at Mapledown.

 Will my child be taught broadly the same curriculum as they would if they were in school?

 - We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations in some subjects.
 For example, some of our subjects require the use of specific equipment or resources.
-Staff have duplicated these resources where possible and loaned them to families who would benefit from them.
+Staff will duplicate these resources where possible and loan them to families who would benefit from them.